awsdocs/aws-doc-sdk-examples/python/README.md

 Shows how to use the AWS SDK for Python (Boto3) to create, deploy, and invoke AWS Lambda functions.
 Learn to accomplish the following tasks:

-* Create and deploy AWS Lambda functions that can be invoked in different ways:
+* Create and deploy Lambda functions that can be invoked in different ways:
     * By an invoke call through Boto3
     * By Amazon API Gateway as the target of a REST request
     * By Amazon EventBridge on a schedule